near/docs/docs/concepts/nodes.md

 ### Producing node ("validator node")

-Nodes that _can_ produce blocks, also referred to as "[Validator Nodes](/docs/validator/staking-overview)", undergo a more extensive vetting process including [staking](/docs/validator/staking).
+Producing nodes, also referred to as "[Validator Nodes](/docs/validator/staking-overview)" contribute to the network by producing blocks or chunks.

 To run a producing node, you must have a validator key and be included among the set of block producers.
 After each [epoch](/docs/concepts/epoch), "validator nodes" are shuffled and randomly selected for the next epoch.

 See "[How do I become a validator](/docs/validator/validator-faq#how-do-i-become-a-validator)" and [validator selection process](https://nomicon.io/Economics/README.html?validator-selection#validator-selection) for more information.